darshcloud/CMPE283-assignment-3/README.md

 * Build the test code inside the inner VM to test the changes made in the Outer VM kvm module.

 ### Code Modification in Kernel source code
+* Code changes for this assignment are built on top of assignment 2 changes
+* Added assignment functionality for building the leaf functions 0x4ffffffe and 0x4fffffff
+* Added 2 Global variables exit_frequency and cycles_in_exit
+* In vmx.c, Implemented the changes for calculating the exit frequency and total time spent processing each exit in the vmx_handle_exit function
+* In cpuid.c, created 2 new cpuid leaf in kvm_emulate_cpuid function which reads the exit_frequency of an exit into % eax when eax = 0x4ffffffe, ecx = <exit number> and moves the high 32 bits of cycles_in_exit into %ebx and low 32 bits of cycles_in_exit into %ecx when % eax = 0x4fffffff, ecx = <exit number>
+* Compile the code using the below command<br/>
+  `make -j $nproc modules`
+* To install the built modules run the below command<br/>
+  `sudo make INSTALL_MOD_STRIP=1 modules_install && make install`
+* Run the below commands to reload the KVM module <br/>
+`sudo rmmod kvm_intel ` <br/>
+`sudo rmmod kvm` <br/>
+`sudo modprobe kvm_intel` <br/>